viamrobotics/docs/docs/appendix/troubleshooting.md

 - Is the {{< glossary_tooltip term_id="board" text="board" >}} component connected to the internet?
 - Is the `ssh` service configured and running locally on the board?
-   You can check with `sudo systemctl status ssh`.
+   You can check by running `sudo systemctl status ssh` from within an `ssh` session to the board.
    It should be listed as `active (running)`.
 - Is the `viam-server` service running locally on the board?
-   You can check with `sudo systemctl status viam-server`.
+   You can check by running `sudo systemctl status viam-server` from within an `ssh` session to the board.
    It should be listed as `active (running)`.
   - If it is listed as `stopped` or `failed`, you can try restarting it with `sudo systemctl start viam-server`.
   - If the command returns the message `Unit viam-server.service could not be found`, be sure you have followed the [installation instructions for your board](https://docs.viam.com/installation/#preparation), and then followed the instructions on the **Setup** tab on the Viam app.
-  - If none of the above succeed in getting `viam-server` up and running, check the logs for any pertinent error messages.
+  - If none of the above succeed in getting `viam-server` up and running, check the logs on your board for any pertinent error messages.
-  Depending on your board's specific Linux OS, you might use a command similar to the following to show the 50 most recent log messages from `viam-server`:
+  Depending on your board's specific Linux OS, you might use a command similar to the following to show the 50 most recent log messages from `viam-server`.
+Run this command from within an `ssh` session to the board:

     ```sh
     grep 'viam-server' /var/log/syslog | tail -50